mojadita/twosum/README.md

 ## Program to solve a simplified Knapsack problem.

-The target of this game is to read a list of numbers and a target sum, and try to find two numbers in the list that satisfy the addition.
+The target of this game is to read a list of numbers and a target sum, and try to find **two numbers** in the list that satisfy the addition to target requirement.

 The program operates by sorting the list as doing this way we can follow a direct algorithm that allows to discard